For Cancer Misdiagnosis Claims Call 01772 783314

 Pancreatic cancer misdiagnosis claims solicitors.

 Pancreatic Cancer is one of the most aggressive and deadly forms of cancer, which means that misdiagnosis of the cancer can mean the difference between living for several more years, or just a few months.

-In the event that you are misdiagnosed because of negligence, you are likely entitled to make a claim for compensation, and MG Legal's friendly team of medical negligence experts, are here to help you, and your loved ones.
+In the event that you are misdiagnosed because of a medical practitioner's negligence, you are entitled to make a claim for compensation, and MG Legal's friendly team of medical negligence experts, are here to help you, and your loved ones.

 Speak to one of MG Legal’s expert medical negligence solicitors today and find out how we can help you, all on a NO WIN NO FEE agreement.

 Around 10,000 people every year are diagnosed with pancreatic cancer, with around 75% of patients having a life-expectancy of twelve months or less and over 90% having a life expectancy of five years or less.
 Because of the rapid progression and high mortality rate, this makes early, accurate diagnosis all the more important.

 One or more of the following steps and tests should be taken by a GP or medical professional if a patient presents any of the symptoms of pacreatic cancer:

 External scans, such as ultrasound, PET, CT or MRI

 Internal cameras and scans, usually using an endoscope